 of knowledge and authority, ‘writing’ social analysis by working with and across different media, creating a multi-sensuous reading experience for those who will come to our pages.
 ‘Attuners’, we have taken to calling you.

-As Anna Tsing writes in her essay, Attunement: Form in motion,
+As Anna Tsing writes in her essay,

 [t]o nurture and protect even small fragments of liveability, we must get to know the lives of others, human and nonhuman.
 The Anthropocene collates projects of erasure, and we forget that we need companions.
 What might it take to bring us back into remembrance?